-- Significantly enhancing the town centre in terms of the range and quality of the shops, the cultural and leisure offer and the public realm; - Extending the strategic greenspace, ecological network and canopy cover; and - Continuing to support the development of the University of Suffolk and Suffolk New College.
+- Significantly enhancing the town centre in terms of the rangequantity and quality of the shops, the cultural and leisure offer and the network of public realmspaces; - Extending the strategic greenspace, ecological network and canopy cover; and - Continuing to support the development of the University of Suffolk and Suffolk New College.

-Objective 6 To improve accessibility to and the convenience of all forms of transport, and achieve significant modal shift from the car to more sustainable modes.
+Objective 6 To improve accessibility to and the convenience of all forms of transport, and achieve significant modal shift from the car to more sustainable modes through Travel Ipswich and other local initiatives.
 This will: (a) promote choice and better health; (b) facilitate sustainable growth, development and regeneration; (c) improve integration, accessibility and connectivity; and (d) promote green infrastructure as alternative 'green' non-vehicular access around the town and urban greening of existing routes.
 Specifically:

-- Significant improvements should take place to the accessibility to and between the three key nodes of: the railway station (including the wider Portman Quarter environment), the Waterfront (and particularly the Education Quarter) and the Central Shopping Area; - Additional east-west highway capacity could be provided within the plan period in the Ipswich area to meet the needs of the wider population and to provide the potential to reallocate some central road space; - Comprehensive, integrated cycle routes should be provided; and - Ipswich Borough Council aspires to an enhanced public transport system.
+- Significant improvements should take place to the accessibility to and between the three key nodes of: the railway station (including the wider lpswich VillagePortman Quarter environment), the Waterfront (and particularly the Education Quarter) and the Central Shopping Area; - Additional east-west highway capacity could be provided within the plan period in the Ipswich area to meet the needs of the wider population and to provide the potential to reallocate some central road space; - Comprehensive, integrated cycle routes should be provided; and - Ipswich Borough Council aspires to an enhanced public transport system.